Psychotherapy and How it Works

 Existential Factors of Life: Often unrecognized, existential factors play an important role in psychotherapy.
 Clients and therapists automatically search to understand life's trials.
 We do know that understanding occurs within us.
 We must attend to the inner experience, which is the author of our outer life.
 Often times we find things in life that we just must accept.
-Understanding this concept puts an emphasis on free choice, responsibility, the true meaning of our individual life.
+Understanding this concept puts an emphasis on free choice, responsibility, the true meaning of our individual life, and how it relates to our day-to-day experiences.
 It is a harsh lesson to understand that there are certain things we just cannot change or obtain from others.
-We must learn to recognize that life might be unfair and unjust; that ultimately there is no escape from life's pain; that no matter how close we get to other people, we still face life alone; and that by facing these issues we can live more honestly with less trivialities.
-Finally, we must learn that it is necessary to take ultimate responsibility for the way we live life, no matter how much guidance and support we gets from others.
+For example, we must learn to recognize that life is, at times, unfair and unjust.
+We must also learn to recognize that ultimately there is no escape from life's pain; that no matter how close you get to other people, you still face life alone; and that by facing basic issues in life, one can live more honestly and be less likely to get caught up in trivialities.
+Finally, one must learn that it is necessary to take ultimate responsibility for the way one lives life, no matter how much guidance and support he gets from others.

-Relapse prevention is a set of strategies aimed at meeting the challenges substance users and individuals who are mentally ill face in sobriety and healthy living.
-Without a predetermined and well-organized approach, it may not be possible to successfully resist relapse.
-All approaches to relapse prevention require one be active and alert in recovery and recognize the following as key to avoiding relapse.
+Relapse prevention is a set of strategies aimed at meeting the challenges that substance abusers and those individuals who are mentally ill face in maintaining abstinence and/or return of symptoms upon returning to their everyday lives.
+Without a predetermined and well-organized approach to preventing the symptoms of the disease, it may not be possible to successfully resist relapse.
+All approaches to relapse prevention require the client to be active and alert in their recovery and recognize the following as key to avoiding relapse.

-- Recognizing that relapse may likely occur is the first step in preventing it
+- Recognition that a relapse may likely to occur is a first step in preventing a relapse.

-- Learning to anticipate, avoid, and cope with high-risk situations is key
+- Learn how to anticipate, avoid, and cope with high-risk situations.

-A commitment to total abstinence from drugs and alcohol and remaining aware of distorted thinking patterns or the return of symptoms that indicate the illness is out of control is the only way to assure recovery.
+Commitment to total abstinence from drugs and alcohol, and become increasingly more aware of distorted thinking patterns - or the return of other symptoms that may be an indication that the illness is out of control - is the only way to assure recovery.

-Relapse prevention is designed to teach the individual how to cope with life in a non-stressful manner and how to focus on reintegrating into society successfully.
-People are encouraged to be supportive of each other in a group counseling setting.
+Relapse prevention is designed to teach the individual how to cope with life in a non-stressful manner, and how to focus on reintegrating back into society successfully.
+Clients are encouraged to be supportive of each other in a group counseling setting.

-Too often, individuals in recovery let denial become a way of thinking and put problems on the shelf, hoping they will either disappear or solve themselves.
-Those who have tried this approach eventually recognize that resolving tough obstacles involves risk and change.
-In many instances recovery begins only when the troubled individual reaches out and asks for help.
+Too often, individuals in recovery let denial creep into their thinking and put the problem on the shelf, where they hope it will either disappear or solve itself.
+Those who have tried this approach to their problems and issues eventually recognize that resolving tough obstacles and getting unstuck involves risk and change.
+In many instances, getting unstuck begins when the troubled individual reaches out and asks for advice.